MesseMMP/PythonDevelopment2019Project/docs/gui.rst

 Game Grid
 ---------

-Game Grid is the area, where user can put patterns and watch Life-game processing.
+The area where user can put patterns and watch Life-game processing.
 Putting pattern on the Game Grid is executing by clicking on a chosen grid cell.
-If you chose cell as a pattern you can also hold the mouse key and draw some number of cells by dragging the cursor.
+You can also hold the mouse key and draw some number of cells by dragging the cursor.

 Area of application process control
 -----------------------------------

-This area contains:
+Contains:

 * *Start Button*
 * *Step time field*